-A course that must be successfully completed in order for you to be qualified to take a specific course.
+A prerequisite course must be successfully completed in order for you to be qualified to take a specific course.

-Course(s) recommended to acquire advantageous background material, but which are not required.
+Course(s) recommended to acquire advantageous background material.
+Recommended courses are not required.

-The official University of Toronto student identification, including the student’s photograph and student number.
-The TCard is used for student identification purposes within the university.
+The official University of Toronto student identification card.
+It includes the student’s photograph and student number.
+The TCard is used for student identification across the university for multiple essential purposes.

 An official record of all courses taken and grades obtained.
-Students can request transcript requests on ACORN.
+Students can make transcript requests on ACORN.

 A student’s username used with a password to log in to various online academic support services and in computer labs.